-Key Audit Matter How we addressed the Key Audit Matter Revenue Recognition Refer to Note 2 and Note 6

-The Group generates revenue from commission from sale of goods and advertising.
-The Group's accounting policies for the recognition of revenue are outlined in Note 2 to the financial statements.

-As disclosed in Note 2 and Note 6 to the financial statements, the Group's revenue streams are either recognised over time or at a point in time, depending on the identified performance obligations.

-Due to the differing revenue recognition criteria and high volume of transitions, revenue recognition is considered to be a key audit matter.

-Our audit procedures included the following:

-- Assessed whether the revenue recognition policy applied to the terms and conditions of the sale is in accordance with Australian Accounting Standard AASB 15 Revenue from Contracts with Customers. - Selected a sample of commission from sale of goods transactions to determine whether the revenue was recorded in the appropriate period by tracing through to evidence of dispatch to the customer.
-This included testing whether the sale transactions were recognised as deferred revenue at balance date where applicable. - Selected a sample of advertising transactions to determine whether the revenue was recorded in the appropriate period by tracing through to evidence of displayed or published advertisement.
-This included testing whether the sale transactions were recognised as deferred revenue at balance date where applicable. - Considered the impact of customer returns and credit notes issued subsequent to 30 June 2021, where these related to sales recognised in the 2021 financial year. - Considered the adequacy of the revenue related policy disclosures contained in Note 2 to the financial statements.
+Key Audit Matter How we addressed the Key Audit Matter Revenue Recognition Refer to Note 2 and Note 5The Consolidated Entity generates revenue from commission from sale of goods and advertising.
+The Consolidated Entity's accounting policies for the recognition of revenue are outlined in Note 2 to the financial statements.As disclosed in Note 2 and Note 5 to the financial statements, the Consolidated Entity's revenue streams are either recognised over time or at a point in time, depending on the identified performance obligations.Due to the differing revenue recognition criteria and high volume of transitions, revenue recognition is considered to be a key audit matter.
+Our audit procedures included the following: Assessed whether the revenue recognition policy applied to the terms and conditions of the sale is in accordance with Australian Accounting Standard AASB 15 Revenue from Contracts with Customers.
+Selected a sample of commission from sale of goods transactions to determine whether the revenue was recorded in the appropriate period by tracing through to evidence of dispatch to the customer.
+This included testing whether the sale transactions were recognised as deferred revenue at balance date where applicable.
+Selected a sample of advertising transactions to determine whether the sale transactions were recognised as deferred revenue at balance date where applicable.
+Selected a sample of advertising transactions to determine whether the revenue was recorded in the appropriate period by tracing through to evidence of displayed or published advertisement.
+This included testing whether the sale transactions were recognised as deferred revenue at balance date where applicable.
+Considered the impact of customer returns and credit notes issued subsequent to 30 June 2022, where these related to sales recognised in the 2022 financial year.
+Considered the adequacy of the revenue related policy disclosures contained in Note 2 and Note 5 to the financial statements.
+Goodwill Impairment Testing Refer Note 2 and Note 13 Goodwill is required to be tested for impairment at least annually or whenever there is an indicator of impairment.
+Due to the significance of the goodwill balance to the financial statements in the current year, and the quantum of the impairment charge, this is considered to be a key audit matter.
+Our audit procedures included the following: Considered the existence of indicators of impairment.
+Considered the current year performance of the business.
+Assessed the impact of the August 2022 decision to shut down eCommerce services, resulting in no future revenue from commission from sale of goods.